 Program Objectives: Continue to implement code enforcement program.
 By the end of FY 22/23, complete a comprehensive housing conditions survey.

-Schedule: Housing conditions survey in FY 22/23; code enforcement
+Schedule: Housing conditions survey in FY 22/23; code enforcement throughout the planning period

 2. Preservation of At-Risk Units